From: Niles, MI, USA

 Tommy James & The Shondells are mostly known for their straight forward pop hits like 'I Think We’re Alone Now' and 'Mony Mony', which were then successfully covered by other artists in the 80s.
 They did however also delve headfirst into psychedelic pop in the late 60s and had even bigger hits in that genre with 'Crimson And Clover' (a #1 smash) and 'Crystal Blue Persuasion' (peaked at #2).

 The southwestern Michigan outfit started out as the Echoes in 1959 and evolved into Tom & The Tornadoes about a year later with frontman and lead vocalist Tommy James (then known as Tom Jackson) steering the helm at the wee age of 12.
 It should also be noted that Tommy had already been performing in bands by this time for around three years, starting his music career when he was only 9!
-The band issued their first single ('Pony Tail') in 1962 and changed their name to the Shondells in 1964 after another singer named Troy Shondell, who had had a huge hit with 'This Time' in 1961.
+The band issued their first single ('Pony Tail') in 1962 and changed their name to the Shondells in 1964 after another singer named Troy Shondell, who had scored a huge hit with 'This Time' in 1961.
 At this time, the band consisted of Tommy (vocals, guitar), Larry Coverdale (lead guitar), Larry Wright (bass), Jim Payne (drums) and Craig Villeneuve (keyboards).
 It was this lineup that then released the single 'Hanky Panky' on a few local labels, which became a regional hit, but didn't break nationally.
 The group toured the eastern Midwest, but then broke up in early 1965.

 Later in '65, Tommy along with Coverdale formed a new band labeled the Coachmen, which toured around the Midwest that summer, but returned to their hometown of Niles in early '66 after gigs had dried up.
 Meanwhile, in Pittsburgh, PA, a dance promoter named Bob Mack had unearthed 'Hanky Panky', and began playing it at various dance parties and radio stations.
 The song became a local hit and 80,000 bootleg copies of the record were printed and sold throughout the area.
 It wasn't long before Tommy got wind of this from Pittsburgh disc jockey "Mad Mike" Metro, who phoned him up asking for the Shondells to travel there and perform live.
 All of the original members of the band had since moved away, so Tommy relocated to western Pennsylvania by himself in the spring of 1966, and there recruited a local band called the Raconteurs to become his new Shondells.
 Members besides Tommy now consisted of Joe Kessler (guitar), Ron Rosman (keyboards), Mike Vale (bass), Vinnie Pietropaoli (drums) and George Magura (saxophone).